evernym/verity-sdk/docs/howto/Asynchronous-Architecture.md

 * Merge that state with the additional information in the webhook response payload.
 * Proceed with your protocol.

+## Message Queue and Webhooks
+The Verity Application Server has an internal message queue that is proprietary.
+When the VAS receives the request, it will perform the functions necessary to process that request and send a message back to a webhook server that you have created to handle the callbacks.
+The webhook receives the message and then determines the next step, which sometimes will be a second call to the VAS to process the former step.
+Often credential exchanges and proofs require a multiple-step process, which is why the service is asynchronous.
+Credential Offers and Proofs generally remain in the Queue until they are rejected or accepted by the individual using the end wallet app (most likely a mobile device).

+A typical Issuer flow is as follows:
+* An Issuer DID is set up on the VAS.
+* A Webhook is set up and established on the VAS to receive messages for the Issuer DID.
+* Credential definitions are written to the Ledger for the DID.
+* A Credential Offer is generated and sent to an end user (either through OOB or with a Relationship established).
+* Credential Offer is processed and sent to the Relationship (and sent to the queue as a pending request).
+* The recipient accepts the offer (or rejects it).
+* The credential data is sent to the recipient (or the offer is removed from the queue in the event that they reject the offer).

 ## Background Reading
 The Aries RFCs describe how this approach to asynchronous programming should work.